lussierc/StockStoryScraper/research/technicalResearch.md

 #### `google-search-results` pypi package

 Uses serp.api to get all the information we need.
+However, since it uses serp.api, you must have an account that at minimum costs $50 a month.

 [PyPi Website](https://pypi.org/project/google-search-results/)